deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 If you want to try the experimental browser version yourself, then you can find the instructions at <https://github.com/deltachat/deltachat-desktop/blob/main/packages/target-browser/Readme.md>.

-[^1]: formerly known as Delta Chat Core.
+[^1]: Formerly known as Delta Chat Core.
 It is the core library all our UI implementations use.

 [^2]: I'm thinking BSD flavors, Haiku, or other rare enthusiast operating systems here